What You’ll Learn

 Add your fish back to the tank in the same way you moved them.

 Sometimes you will have algae in your substrate that may or may not appear in other tank surfaces.
-This alga is called substrate algae.
+This alga is called brown algae, Silica algae or Substrate Algae.

 Alternatively, stock algae eaters like suckermouth catfish and they’ll gladly sort your problem.